-Risk Current controls Likelihood Impact Risk factor Action Plan to Improve and/or additional control measures Likelihood Impact Risk factor Timescale/ Review Frequency Responsibi lity mortality experience since 2016 amongst the Fund's membership Administering Authority encourages any employers concerned at costs to promote later retirement culture.
-Each 1 year rise in the average age at retirement would save roughly 5% of pension costs 24.
+Risk Current controls Likelihood Impact Risk factor Action Plan to Improve and/or additional control measures Likelihood Impact Risk factor Timescale/ Review Frequency Responsibi lity allowance for future increases in life expectancy Fund actuary monitors combined experience of around 50 LGPS funds to look for early warnings of lower pension amounts ceasing than assumed in funding 2019 valuation included assessment of the impact of mortality experience since 2016 amongst the Fund's membership Administering Authority encourages any employers concerned at costs to promote later retirement culture.
+Each 1 year rise in the average age at retirement would save roughly 5% of pension costs including allowance for any emerging data on the long-term health impact of Covid-19 • Headline proposals included as part of actuarial valuation assumptions paper, re allowance for Covid-19 etc 24.
 Substantial early retirements Employers are charged the extra capital cost (strain cost) of non-ill-health retirements following each individual decision.
 The cash flow report shows that Strain costs have reduced over recent years.
-Strain cost factors were revisited following the 2019 valuation to ensure appropriate 3 1 3 Strain cost factors to be revisited after each triennial valuation 3 1 3 Annually PC 22.Substantial III- health retirements Monitoring of each employer's ill-health experience on an ongoing basis.
+Strain cost factors were revisited following the 2019 valuation to ensure appropriate 3 1 3 Strain cost factors to be revisited after each triennial valuation 3 1 3 Annually PC

+Risk 22.Substantial III- health retirements Monitoring of each employer's ill-health experience on an ongoing basis.
 The employer may be charged additional contributions if this exceeds the ill-health assumptions built-in.
-1 2 2 The employer register will monitor this data and variances can be discussed with employers Individual employers can take out ill-health insurance to cover for strain costs.
-1 2 2 Annually PC
+Employers informed of ill health insurance option at 1 Likelihood 2 Impact Risk factor Action Plan to Improve and/or additional control measures • The employer register will monitor this data and variances can be discussed with employers • Individual employers can take out ill-health insurance to cover for strain costs.
+Likelihood N Impact N Risk factor Annua Timescale/ Street A Responsibi 3.
+REGULATORY RISK Employer Forums • S 26.

-Risk Current controls Likelihood Impact Risk factor Action Plan to Improve and/or additional control measures Likelihood Impact Risk factor Timescale/ Review Frequency Responsibi lity Employers informed of ill health insurance option at Employer Forums 3.
-REGULATORY RISK 26.
 Changes to regulations and legislation, (e.g. more favourable benefits package, potential new entrants to scheme, part-time employees) Changes due imminently as a result of the McCloud and Goodwin cases: LGPS benefits to be improved (and backdated to 2014), with associated administrative and funding issues 2 5 10 An allowance for the impact of the McCloud case will be made at the 2022 triennial valuation.
 The impact of the Goodwin case is expected to be minimal.
 This was also allowed for by the Fund Actuary at the 2022 triennial valuation.
 2 5 10 Ongoing PC

-Risk Current controls Likelihood Impact Risk factor Action Plan to Improve and/or additional control measures Likelihood Impact Risk factor Timescale/ Review Frequency Responsibi lity 25.
+Risk Current controls Likelihood Impact Risk factor Action Plan to Improve and/or additional control measures Likelihood Impact Risk factor Timescale/ Review Y Responsibi lity 25.
 National pension scheme changes (e.g. benefits, regulation from The Pensions Regulator, and/or HM Revenue & Customs rules) The Fund is alert to the potential creation of additional liabilities and administrative difficulties for employers and itself Any changes to the regulations, scheme design and benefits package should be reported to Pension Committee Scheme changes and benefits are communicated to members Opt outs are monitored as part of the Cash Flow &amp; Administration report The result of the most recent reforms (2014 scheme) are built into each triennial valuation Published new Investment Strategy Statement from 1 April and new regulation issued New 2018 and 2020 regulations permit exiting employers to recover surpluses built up with the fund (previously known as trapped surpluses) and the Fund now has an Exit credit policy (July 2021) 3 2 6 The most recent national Cost Management results are not yet available and are undergoing legal challenge at the time of writing.
 The Fund will analyse these when available.
 3 2 6 Ongoing PC / Pensions Manager